santiagovassoler/image-repository/README.md

 PostgreSQL
 https://www.postgresql.org/download/

+Create a super user with name `postgres`.
+If you installed postgres from brew, run this command:

+`/usr/local/opt/postgres/bin/createuser -s postgres`

 # Installation
 Run `make install` or

 To start your Phoenix server:
+  * Install local hex with `mix local.hex`
   * Install dependencies with `mix deps.get`
   * Create and migrate your database with `mix ecto.setup`
   * Start Phoenix endpoint with `mix phx.server`